-Acquiring a PACS for a mid-sized imaging facility is often challenging, as one needs to plan for the present while keeping future growth in mind.
+Acquiring a PACS system for a mid-sized imaging facility is often challenging, as one needs to plan for the present while keeping future growth in mind.
 This article highlights five major areas that any mid-sized imaging facility should look into for a PACS.

 1. Single Database Platform